ZooBeasts/Generative-Adversarial-Network-Under-Reinforcement-learning/README.md

 ## Ziheng Guo<sup>1</sup>, Andrea Di Falco<sup>1</sup>

-### This is the follow-up project of a generative model for multi-purpose inverse design disordered waveguides, we reconstruct the whole project.
-The RL is a supervisor in the generator along with Critic to double guide the generation processes.
+### This project is a continuation of work on a generative model designed for the inverse design of disordered waveguides, particularly focused on achieving multi-purpose functionalities.
+The project involves a complete reconstruction of the previous model, integrating Reinforcement Learning (RL) as a supervisory mechanism in the generator, alongside a Critic, to enhance the guidance of the generation process.

-### The aim of the project is to find a consistent generation of disordered, spare type of waveguide geometries that understand the nonlinear chaotic dynamics in light propagation in nonlinear regimes
+The primary objective is to develop a model that can consistently generate disordered, sparse waveguide geometries that accurately capture the nonlinear chaotic dynamics associated with light propagation in nonlinear regimes.

+The effectiveness of this approach has been validated, as demonstrated by a significant improvement in the generator’s accuracy.
+The proportion of generated geometries that match the desired optical conditions has increased from 0.1% to 30%, meaning that now 30 out of 100 generated images meet the criteria, compared to just one image previously.
+However, this improvement is still under statistical consideration.

+During the training process, the DQN (Deep Q-Network) takes action after a warm-up period, adjusting parameters such as the learning rate, latent vectors, dropout rate, and perturbation parameters.
+It also plays a crucial role in preventing mode collapse through parameter rerolls and hard resets.

+However, Conditional Batch Normalization (CBN) has introduced challenges by altering the brightness of generated images through the beta parameter.
+This change in brightness affects pixel values post-normalization, sometimes causing certain pixel values to become zero or very small, effectively making them disappear or become less significant.

+The generator’s performance is now evaluated using 50 images per data batch (e.g., 64x50 = 3200 images) after post-normalization, with positions extracted and fed into a pre-trained model.
+The model’s performance is assessed using MSE (Mean Squared Error) threshold matching.
+The pre-trained model achieves a training loss of 1.9e-5, validation loss of 1.87e-5, and test loss of 2.4e-5 on the disordered dataset.
+Consequently, the MSE thresholds are set at [0.09, 0.008, 0.001, 0.0005].

 ![image](https://github.com/user-attachments/assets/51666bea-27d3-47ce-b778-c0dfe15de0cc)

-The idea has been proven to be correct.
-The generator's accuracy in correctly generating geometries matching optical conditions has risen from 0.1 % to 1% to 10% to 30%.
-In other words, 100 images used to be 1 image correctly matched to now 30 images.
-But this is still statistically speaking.

-DQN takes action after warm-up epochs.
-These actions include changing the learning rate, adjusting the latent vectors, reducing the drop-out rate, and perturbing the parameters.
-Mode collapse prevention is controlled by DQN with parameters rerolls and hard reset.
-Conditional Batch Normalizations along with Batch Normalization mixing control have been considered, but beta in CBN changes the brightness of the fake images, causing hole probability values to shift.

-Measurement of how good the generator is now determined by 50 images per data per batch, such as 64x50 = 3200 images after post-normalization and extract positions feeding into the pre-trained model, by MSE threshold matching.
-During the training, the generator creates more matching condition geometries.
-The pre-trained model training loss is 1.9e-5 and val loss is 1.87e-5 and test loss is 2.4e-5 in disordered dataset.
-Therefore, the MSE threshold set is [0.09, 0.008, 0.001,0.0005]